by John Jordan

 Periodic Reposting

-Periodic reposting is a posting aid that enables you to adjust postings made to your cost centers or business processes, internal orders, or WBS elements.
+Periodic reposting is a posting aid that enables you to adjust postings made to your cost centers, business processes, internal orders, or WBS elements.
 It has the same result as transaction-based reposting.
-The results of transaction-based repostings have a direct effect on the actual costs of the sender and the receiver, whereas periodic repostings have a one-time effect on actual costs at period-end closing.
+The results of transaction-based repostings directly affect the actual costs of the sender and receiver.
+In contrast, periodic repostings have a one-time effect on actual costs at period-end closing.

-Postings relevant to Controlling (CO) such as telephone costs, postal charges, insurance, and so on are entered in Financial Accounting (FI) and posted to an allocation cost center or a business process.
+Postings relevant to Controlling (CO), such as telephone costs, postal charges, insurance, and so on, are entered into Financial Accounting (FI) and posted to an allocation cost center or a business process.
 These are used exclusively for cost collection.
-This minimizes the number of different account assignments you have to make when entering data in FI.
-At the end of the period, the collected costs are reposted to the cost centers or business processes which incurred the costs by of means user-defined keys (fixed values or dynamic tracing factors)
+This minimizes the number of account assignments you must make when entering data in FI.
+At the end of the period, the collected costs are reposted to the cost centers or business processes which incurred the costs using user-defined keys (fixed values or dynamic tracing factors)

 Settlement